-For more information on Single Sign-On integration please refer to the JasperReports Server External Authentication Cookbook.
+For more information on Single Sign-on integration refer to the JasperReports Server External Authentication Cookbook.

 User Interface Themes/Skins

-The JasperReports Server application can be customized to match the look and feel of another application and allow for rebranding of user interface.
-This is accomplished through the use of CSS based themes, which allow for a set of changes to be packaged together in one view.
-Themes are stored in the repository and are part of the user interface framework within JasperReports Server that provides for separation of structure, presentation, and events.
+The JasperReports Server application can be customized to match the appearance of another application and rebrand the user interface.
+CSS-based themes allow a set of changes to be packaged together in one view.
+Themes are stored in the repository and are part of the JasperReports Server UI framework that provides separation of structure, presentation, and events.

 See the video below for an example of a theme and other examples of UI customization.

-Reports and dashboards can be called via HTTP and embedded into other application using iFrames.
-There are a few different objectives that can be accomplished using this mechanism which are listed below.
-This is not an exhaustive list but a starting point for you to get an idea of what’s possible.
+Reports and dashboards can be called via HTTP and embedded via iFrames into your applications.
+Different objectives accomplished using this mechanism are listed below.
+This is not an exhaustive list but a starting point so you can see what’s possible.

-- If referencing a report the type of element to display is included.
+- If referencing a report, the type of element to display is included among the parameters

-The video below covers an example of embedding a report into a web page using iFrames.
+The video below demonstrates embedding a report into a web page using iFrames.

-The SOAP & REST Web Services APIs allows for different components of the JasperReports Server application to be integrated into other applications via Web Service calls by the hosting application.
-This includes the repository services, scheduling services, domain services and administrative services.
-Web Services requests are authenticated using Spring Security and can be configured to use HTTPS.
+The SOAP and REST Web Service API’s allow components of JasperReports Server to be integrated into other applications via Web Service calls by the hosting application.
+This includes repository services, scheduling services, Domain services and administrative services.
+Web Service requests are authenticated using Spring Security and can be configured to use HTTPS.

 See the video below for an example of a Java application that utilizes Web Services to provide JasperReports Server functionality in that application.

-Installing JasperReports Server from the WAR file installation
+Installing JasperReports Server using the WAR file installation